ktorio/ktor-documentation/topics/websocket.md

 > If you need to get information about the client (for example, the client IP address), use the `call` property.
 You can learn more from [](requests.md#request_information).

-Below we'll take a look at the examples of using this API.
+Below, we'll take a look at the examples of using this API.

 ### Example: Handle a single session {id="handle-single-session"}